openjdk/jdk/src/utils/IdealGraphVisualizer/README.md

 tool itself is fairly general with only a few modules that contain C2 specific elements.

-The tool is built on top of the NetBeans Platform, and requires Java 8 or later.
+The tool is built on top of the NetBeans Platform, and requires a JDK version between 8 and 15 (the latest JDK supported by the current NetBeans Platform).

 # Building and Running